Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 efibootmgr -b X -B

-The process may leave orphaned files on the EFI System Parition (ESP), usually found under subdirectories named by the vendor (e.g., EFI/opensuse or EFI/Microsoft).
+The process may leave orphaned files on the EFI System Partition (ESP), usually found under subdirectories named by the vendor (e.g., EFI/opensuse or EFI/Microsoft).
 While these files are generally harmless, they should be deleted if they consume excessive space as it can prevent the installation of a new OS or a boot manager update.
 Removal may require explicitly mounting the ESP, typically mounted as /boot/efi/EFI on Linux systems.